Sakuragichō Station

 Sakuragichō Station (桜木町駅, Sakuragichō-eki) is an interchange passenger railway station located in Naka-ku, Yokohama, Japan, operated by East Japan Railway Company (JR East) and the Yokohama Municipal Subway.

 Lines

 Sakuragichō Station is served by the Negishi Line from Yokohama to Ōfuna in Kanagawa Prefecture. with through services inter-running to and from the Keihin-Tōhoku Line and also the Yokohama Line.
 It is 2.0 kilometers from the terminus of the Negishi line at Yokohama, and 61.1 kilometers from the northern terminus of the Keihin-Tōhoku Line at Ōmiya.
 It is also served by the underground Yokohama Subway Blue Line, and is 20.4 km from the terminus of the Blue Line at Shōnandai.

 Station layout

 JR East

 The JR East station consists of two elevated island platforms serving three tracks.

-The station has two sets of ticket barriers ("North" and "South" gates), with entrances on the east and west sides (four in total).
+The station has three sets of ticket barriers: "North" and "South" gates, with entrances on the east and west sides (four in total), and the "New South" gate at the far southern end of the platforms, across the street from the other entrances.
 The station has a "Midori no Madoguchi" staffed ticket office, next to the South gate.